Hey Cubase users,

 As many singers and songwriters would say, the pitch of a song is crucial.
 It determines the energy of the song, and the way it pumps.
 It’s often a key ingredient in making a song more interesting or challenging, attracting listeners to the tension and emotion – the right pitch can bring to the singer’s delivery.

 Sometimes the pitch of the song needs to be changed.
 That may be to allow the singer to bring in more emotion, or because they’re more comfortable in singing in another key.

 But what if you’re not working with simple MIDI track, which can be transposed easily with the click of a button?
 There are many plug-ins which can help you do this easily—as well as create a hole in your pocket.
-The method I’ll show you will help you to get the maximum out of your tracks, and make adjusting the pitch an easy and simple process.
+The method here will help you to get the maximum out of your tracks, and make adjusting the pitch an easy and simple process.

 Cubase transpose function offers various options that can help you solve these problems.
 The Cubase Transpose track can be applied to an entire project, or different sections of a project, or on individual parts of a project.